-Objective Performance Measure(s) Data Grantee Provides Evaluate the impact of parole/probation officer home visits on offender outcomes; including identifying promising practices in home visits, how these visits translate into offender outcomes, and the dosage of home visits necessary to achieve those outcomes.
-1. Relevance to the needs of the field as measured by whether the grantee's substantive scope did not deviate from the funded proposal or any subsequent agency modifications to the scope.
-2. Quality of the research as assessed by peer reviewers.
-3. Quality of management as measured by whether significant interim project milestones were achieved, final deadlines were met, and costs remained within approved limits.
-4. If applicable, number of NIJ final grant reports, NIJ research documents, and grantee research documents published.
-1. A final report providing a comprehensive overview of the project and a detailed description of the project design, data, and methods; a full presentation of scientific findings; and a thorough discussion of the implications of the project findings for criminal justice practice and policy in the United States.
-2. Quarterly financial reports, semi-annual progress reports, and a final progress report.
-3. If applicable, each data set that was collected, acquired, or modified in conjunction with the project.
-4. If applicable, citation to report(s)/documents.
+Objective Catalog ID [for internal use only, Performance Measure(s) Data Grantee Provides Develop and analyze violent victimization information and data having clear implications for criminal justice policy and practice in the United States.
+594 597 598 599 Relevance to the needs of the field as measured by whether the grantee's substantive scope did not deviate from the funded proposal or any subsequent agency modifications to the scope.
+Quality of the research as assessed by peer reviewers.
+Quality of management as measured by whether significant interim project milestones were achieved, final deadlines were met, and costs remained within approved limits.
+If applicable, number of NIJ final grant reports, NIJ research documents, and grantee research documents published.
+A final report providing a comprehensive overview of the project and a detailed description of the project design, data, and methods; a full presentation of scientific findings; and a thorough discussion of the implications of the project findings for criminal justice practice and policy in the United States.
+Quarterly financial reports, semi- annual progress reports, and a final progress report.
+If applicable, each data set that was collected, acquired, or modified in conjunction with the project.
+If applicable, citation to report(s)/documents.